sabify/tonel/README.md

   -l, --local <PORT>                   Sets the port where Tonel Server listens for incoming Tonel Client TCP connections -r, --remote <IP or HOST NAME:PORT>  Sets the address or host name and port where Tonel Server forwards UDP packets to,
+                                       IPv6 address need to be specified as: "[IPv6]:PORT" --tun <tunX|fd>                  Sets the Tun interface name and if it is absent, the OS will pick the next available name.
+                                       You can also create your TUN device and pass the int32 file descriptor to this switch.
-                                       IPv6 address need to be specified as: "[IPv6]:PORT" --tun <tunX>                     Sets the Tun interface name, if absent, pick the next available name [default: ] --tun-local <IP>                 Sets the Tun interface local address (O/S's end) [default: 192.168.201.1] --tun-peer <IP>                  Sets the Tun interface destination (peer) address (Tonel Server's end).
+      --tun-local <IP>                 Sets the Tun interface local address (O/S's end) [default: 192.168.201.1] --tun-peer <IP>                  Sets the Tun interface destination (peer) address (Tonel Server's end).
                                        You will need to setup DNAT rules to this address in order for Tonel Server to accept TCP traffic from Tonel Client [default: 192.168.201.2] -4, --ipv4-only                      Do not assign IPv6 addresses to Tun interface --tun-local6 <IP>                Sets the Tun interface IPv6 local address (O/S's end) [default: fcc9::1] --tun-peer6 <IP>                 Sets the Tun interface IPv6 destination (peer) address (Tonel Client's end).
                                        You will need to setup SNAT/MASQUERADE rules on your Internet facing interface in order for Tonel Client to connect to Tonel Server [default: fcc9::2] --handshake-packet <PATH>        Specify a file, which, after TCP handshake, its content will be sent as the first data packet to the client.
                                        Note: ensure this file's size does not exceed the MTU of the outgoing interface.
                                        The content is always sent out in a single packet and will not be further segmented --encryption <encryption>        Specify an encryption algorithm for using in TCP connections.